Ready to Learn More?

 A surgical technologist works under the supervision of a surgeon to ensure that the operating room environment is safe, that equipment functions properly, and that the operative procedure is conducted under conditions that maximize patient safety.

-A surgical technologist possesses expertise in the theory and application of sterile and aseptic technique.
-They combine the knowledge of human anatomy, surgical procedures, and implementation of tools and technologies to facilitate a physician's performance of invasive therapeutic and diagnostic procedures.
+A surgical technologist possesses expertise in the theory and application of sterile and aseptic techniques.
+They combine knowledge of human anatomy, surgical procedures, and implementation of tools and technologies to facilitate a physician's performance of invasive therapeutic and diagnostic procedures.

 Students who are successful in becoming surgical technologists: